 The ownership split is 51% Tawazun, 49% Denel Dynamics.
 Denel had actually considered divesting its subsidiary entirely, but this move appears to put that option to rest.

-The ability to sell to other Mirage 2000 customers would open up interesting markets in Brazil, Qatar, and India, among others.
+The ability to sell to other Mirage 2000 customers opens up interesting markets in Brazil, Qatar, and India, among others.
 If the UAE chooses the Rafale, one would expect integration on that platform as well.
+South Africa flies JAS-39C/D Gripens, but has been slow to integrate new weapons like the Umbani GPS glide bomb kit due to lack of funds.
+Instead, South Africa integrated Umbani onto its Hawk Mk.120 advanced trainer and light attack jets, which could become a viable export platform depending on the partnership’s terms.
 The F-16E/F is unique enough that the UAE may have to work to include earlier F-16C/D Block 40+ planes, but if they did, it would open up a huge opportunity around the world.

 The exact suite of weapons that will be offered through the partnership will be made clear at a later date.
-The Umbani-derived “Al-Tariq” bomb kits to convert 500 – 2,000 pound bombs into extended range precision glide weapons is the only near-certainty.
+The Umbani-derived “Al-Tariq” bomb kits to convert 500 – 2,000 pound bombs into extended range precision glide weapons is the only near-certainty, and the only weapon listed so far by Tawazun Dynamics.
 Beyond that, Denel can offer: